laxmankumar123/laxmankumar123/README.md

 # Hi All,
-  I'm Laxman Kumar Here,  I'm a Software Developer and i'm from India, Currently working in IT compnay in Mumbai.
+  I'm Laxman KumaR,  I'm a Software Developer and I'm from India, Currently working in IT compnay in Mumbai.

 - 🔭  I am currently focused on improving as a full stack developer, I am constantly challenging myself and striving to expand my knowledge and skills